crguezl/learning-vue-geting-started-guide/src/base-component.md

 To build this base component, we're going to use Vue's `v-model` directive.

-To recap, let's a simple component `src/components/BaseInput.vue`  to remember  how to use `v-model`:
+To recap, let's consider this simple component to remember  how to use `v-model`:

 ```vue
 <template>